eunomia-bpf/eunomia.dev/docs/others/ideas.md

 - eBPF for profiling: [eBPF for profiling](https://www.groundcover.com/ebpf/ebpf-profiling), eBPF for CPU scheduling: [eBPF for CPU scheduling](https://research.google/pubs/ghost-fast-and-flexible-user-space-delegation-of-linux-scheduling/)
 - Paper's about ML for memory management in kernel: [Predicting Dynamic Properties of Heap Allocations](https://dl.acm.org/doi/pdf/10.1145/3591195.3595275) and [Towards a Machine Learning-Assisted Kernel with LAKE](https://dl.acm.org/doi/pdf/10.1145/3575693.3575697)
 - State of the art far memory allocation [Pond](https://arxiv.org/abs/2203.00241), [Memtis](https://dl.acm.org/doi/10.1145/3600006.3613167), [MIRA](https://cseweb.ucsd.edu/~yiying/Mira-SOSP23.pdf) and [TMTS](https://www.micahlerner.com/assets/pdf/adaptable.pdf)

-## Living patching distributed RocksDB with shared IO and Network Interface over io_uring

-RocksDB is a high-performance, embedded key-value store for fast storage.
-It is widely used in distributed systems, such as databases, storage systems, and other applications.
-However, the performance of RocksDB is highly dependent on the underlying storage and network interfaces.
-The performance of RocksDB can be further improved by using shared IO and network interfaces over io_uring.
-This project aims to develop a living patching mechanism for distributed RocksDB with shared IO and network interfaces over io_uring, enabling dynamic and efficient performance optimization.
-This project will empower RocksDB with remote I/O and network interfaces, allowing it to leverage the performance benefits of io_uring and shared interfaces.

-### Project Overview

-- Time Cost: ~350 hours
-- Difficulty Level: Hard
-- Mentors: Yiwei Yang (<yyang363@ucsc.edu>) Yusheng Zheng (<yunwei356@gmail.com>)

-### Objectives

-- Develop a living patching mechanism for distributed RocksDB with shared IO and network interfaces over io_uring.
-- Implement a dynamic performance optimization system for distributed RocksDB, leveraging the performance benefits of io_uring MMAP interface.

-### Expected Outcomes

-- A living patching mechanism for distributed RocksDB with shared IO and network interfaces over io_uring.
-- A dynamic performance optimization system for distributed RocksDB, leveraging the performance benefits of io_uring MMAP interface.

-### Prerequisites and Skills

-- Proficiency in C/C++ and system programming.
-- Understanding of RocksDB and io_uring implementation.
-- Familiarity with user-space and kernel-space programming paradigms.
-- Experience with developing and testing eBPF programs is highly advantageous.

-### Reference and Issue

-- Recent paper about BPF function offloading to remote [BPF oF](https://arxiv.org/abs/2312.06808)
-- eBPF meets io_uring [io_uring](https://lwn.net/Articles/847951/)

 ## VirtIO devices memory address translation fastpath